Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

 The typical solar flux is $\Phi_{{\gamma'}}\lesssim 10^{10} /(\text{cm}^{2}\cdot\text{s} )$ for mixing ${{\epsilon}} \sim O(10^{-14})$ \cite{An:2013yua}.
 It was recently pointed out in \cite{An:2020bxd} that solar emission of dark photons is a little soft to fit well with the recent {\XT} excess.

-However, here if we replace the Sun by other sources such as the two types of accreting black holes in our Table \ref{tableBH1}, with different couplings, the flux aimed at the {\XT} excess received on Earth is $ { \Phi_{{\gamma'}}} \gtrsim 10^{11}/(\text{cm}^{2}\cdot\text{s})$.
-Considering the keV dark photons in \eqref{PE}, one can summarize in Table \ref{tableDM1} below with the minimum required distance of black hole accretion with the assumed dark luminosity $L_D\simeq 10^{38} \text{erg/s}$.
+Here if we replace the Sun by other sources such as two types of accreting black holes in our Table \ref{tableBH1}, with different couplings, the flux aimed at the {\XT} excess received on Earth is $ { \Phi_{{\gamma'}}} \gtrsim 10^{11}/(\text{cm}^{2}\cdot\text{s})$.
+Considering a few known keV X-ray sources combined in \cite{Ozel:2010su,Barack:2018yly}, and with the help of Figure \ref{figFlux} or equation \eqref{PE}, one can summarize in Table \ref{tableDM1} below with $\sim$kpc distance black holes with the assumed dark luminosity $L_D\sim L_E$ \cite{Ozel:2010su,Barack:2018yly} .
+However, the maximal intensity of the flux $\Phi_D$ is around $10^{3}/(\text{cm}^{2}\cdot\text{s})$, which is a few orders lower for the Xenon1T excess, but may be considered for the future astrophysical observation.

+Here we would also like to comment on the X-ray telescope constraints, similar to the discussions in \cite{Dessert:2019sgw}.
+In general, these benchmark points in Table \ref{tableBH1} do not contradict the X-ray observation, since we basically assume the dark flux/axion flux is converted from the observed photons in X-ray.
+So the dark flux is around the same order as the X-ray observations and does not exceed the observed limits.
+In the other words, the explanation that the Xenon1T signals come from the known X-ray sources of AGN and BHB conversions is basically excluded.
+In Figure \ref{figXenon}, we use the green dashed line to denote the bound from the X-ray background in \cite{Ballesteros:2019exr}.
+In the next section, we will consider the dark fluxes from the accreting black holes directly.